Explanation User Interfaces: A Systematic Literature Review: Results

-The relationship between the user type involved in the study and the metrics assessed provides insight into the key aspects that \ac{XUI} designers prioritise when evaluating an application's suitability for real-world adoption.
-Figure \ref{fig:stackedbar_metrics_user} reveals several key trends.
+The relationship between the user type involved in the study and the \revi{constructs} assessed provides insight into the key aspects that \ac{XUI} designers prioritise when evaluating an application's suitability for real-world adoption. \Cref{fig:stackedbar_metrics_user} reveals several key trends.
 Domain experts are the predominant group assessing \textit{helpfulness} \cite{Hwang2022Clinical,Nourani2022DETOXER,Liu2022Generating,Zytek2022Sibyl}; this might indicate that XUIs are designed with expert decision-making support in mind, where explainability is expected to enhance task performance rather than merely provide technical insights.
 Since domain experts are the end-users of AI systems in high-stakes applications (e.g., healthcare, finance), their evaluation of helpfulness is crucial in determining whether explanations effectively aid decision-making rather than just offering transparency.
 Interestingly, AI experts are almost absent in studies assessing \textit{transparency}, despite their technical expertise.
 This suggests that transparency is being evaluated primarily from a user-facing perspective rather than from an algorithmic interpretability standpoint.
-This metric frequently appears in the Conversational AI domain \cite{Khurana2021ChatrEx,Hernandez-Bocanegra2023Explaining} and recommendation systems \cite{Hernandez-Bocanegra2021Effects,Guesmi2022Explaining, Lee2023LIMEADE, Park2022Reinforcement}, highlighting its importance in ensuring domain experts and lay-users understand system decisions and interactions in these applications.
+This \revi{construct} frequently appears in the Conversational AI domain \cite{Khurana2021ChatrEx,Hernandez-Bocanegra2023Explaining} and recommendation systems \cite{Hernandez-Bocanegra2021Effects,Guesmi2022Explaining, Lee2023LIMEADE, Park2022Reinforcement}, highlighting its importance in ensuring domain experts and lay-users understand system decisions and interactions in these applications.
+AI experts are more involved in studies that assess \textit{task performance}, \textit{usability}, and \textit{confidence}: task performance is typically assessed in applications within computer science-specific domains, such as networking \cite{Fujiwara2020Visual,Xuan2022VACCNN} and machine learning \cite{Piorkowski23AIMEE}.
+Usability studies involving AI experts span a broad range of domains, including mobility \cite{Antar24VIME}, education \cite{Yuan24TRIVEA}, economics \cite{Purificato2023Use,Hohman2019Gamut}, and agnostic applications \cite{Cheng2021DECE,Hao23Time}, reflecting a general need to ensure the usefulness of XUI applications.
+The \textit{confidence} \revi{constructs} \cite{Karran2022Designing,Baniecki2024Grammar,Zhou2021Videobased}, measured significantly less frequently compared to the others, indicates a concern for how well the system supports trust in its outputs, ensuring that explanations are not only technically accurate but also foster reliability and acceptance in real-world applications.